mbarreirinho/form3/README.md

 - [X] Anything beyond the scope of this task that you would consider when running this code in a real production environment.

-## ⚙️ Task
-Imagine the following scenario: your company is growing quickly 🚀 and the number of services being deployed and configured is increasing.
-It has been noticed that the code in `tf/main.tf` is not very easy to maintain 😢.

-We would like you to complete the following tasks:

-- [ ] Improve the Terraform code to make it easy to add, update, and remove services.
-- [ ] Add a new environment called `staging` that runs each microservice.
-- [ ] Add a README detailing:
-  - [ ] Your design decisions; if you are new to Terraform, let us know.
-  - [ ] How your code would fit into a CI/CD pipeline.
-  - [ ] Anything beyond the scope of this task that you would consider when running this code in a real production environment.

 ## Submission Guidance